 Nestled between Tauranga Harbour and the Pacific Ocean, Matakana Island offers a unique experience.
-Perfect for swimming and surfing, fishing on the beach can also prove to be a lot of fun.
-Guided tours here are available.
+Perfect for swimming, surfing, and fishing on the beach.

 If you are looking for something different to do, this island will provide you with that experience.